rgeber/kimainai/README.md

 * The tool may not be very good at dealing with entries spanning multiple days
 * There are **NO** tests.
 I was lazy ... sorry.
+* Testes only on Linux.
+Windows and MacOS users may experience issues.
+However nothing should prevent usage on any platform you choose.
+* No binary pipeline yet. *TODO*
+* No official publication (e.g. to use `cargo install`). *TODO*